GP visit cards

 If you are aged under 70, you use the same application process to apply for a GP visit card as for a medical card.
 As part of the application process for the GP visit card, your entitlement for a medical card will also be assessed.

-Otherwise, you can download an application form for a GP visit card and medical card:
+Alternatively, you can download an application form for the GP visit card and medical card (pdf).